jwalton/rust-book-abridged/docs/ch12-io-project-cli.md

 $ grep [pattern] [filename]
 ```

 We run grep and give it a pattern and a filename. grep will read the file, and print out any lines that match the pattern.
 We'll walk through building this project step-by-step, but if you're the sort of person who likes to read the last page of a book first, you can find the example for this project in [the GitHub repo for this book](https://github.com/jwalton/rust-book-abridged/blob/master/examples/ch12-minigrep).

+## 12.1 - Accepting Command Line Arguments

 We'll start this project, as we start all projects in this book, with cargo: